The Connected Customer

 In this third blog in the series, we take a look at the respond to desire strategy companies can adopt to build much deeper relationships with customers.
 This strategy is one of four connected strategies taken from the 2019 book "Connected Strategy” by Siggelkow and Terwisch.

-The respond to desire strategy
+What is the respond to desire strategy?

 This first connected strategy is called respond to desire and is familiar to most of us.